 That night, feeling positive about the changes I was making, I planned a full week of meals and ordered all the groceries I needed online.
 In many ways, it felt like going back to basics.

-I swapped all the processed ready meals and snacks we’d been buying for ingredients such as fresh vegetables, pulses, fat-free natural yogurt, and dried pasta and couscous, and started cooking meals from scratch.
+I swapped all the processed ready meals and snacks we’d been buying for ingredients such as fresh vegetables, pulses, fat-free natural yogurt, pasta and dried couscous, and started cooking meals from scratch.

 I was surprised at how easy it was to make a tasty Mediterranean veg pasta or a bean chilli.
 And, a week later, I stepped on the scales to find I was 5½lbs lighter!